LimHyungTae/pytorch.uwb.localization/README.md

 Official page of [RONet](https://ieeexplore.ieee.org/abstract/document/8968551), which is published @IROS'19

-Since the original code is based on Tensorflow, now I've port the original algorithm to pytorch.
+Since the original code is based on Tensorflow, now I have ported the original algorithm to PyTorch.

 ![before](/materials/test.gif)